-James Cameron Honors ‘Avengers: Endgame’ For ‘Sinking His Titanic’
+James Cameron Honors ‘Avengers: Endgame’ For Sinking My ‘Titanic’

-Director James Cameron, the creator of two of the most iconic and blockbuster films of the century, Titanic and Avatar, has just tipped his hat to the Marvel megahit Avengers: Endgame with an Instagram post claiming they “sank his Titanic.”
+Director James Cameron, the creator of two of the most iconic and blockbuster films of the century Titanic and Avatar, has just tipped his hat to the Marvel megahit Avengers: Endgame with an Instagram post claiming they sank his Titanic.

-Cameron posted a photo of the ill-fated ship to Instagram, in a graphic which showed the Avengers logo underneath the boat, tipping it over.
+Cameron posted a photo of the ill-fated ship to Instagram in a graphic that showed the Avengers logo underneath the boat, tipping it over.

-Mashable reported that Cameron spoke to reporters to promote the miniseries AMC Visionaries: James Cameron’s Story of Science Fiction and he quipped of the Avengers series ‘Not that I don’t love the movies,” he said.
+Mashable reported that Cameron spoke to reporters to promote the miniseries AMC Visionaries: James Cameron’s Story of Science Fiction, and he mentioned the Avengers series.

+“Not that I don’t love the movies,” he said.
 “It’s just, come on guys, there are other stories to tell besides hyper-gonadal males without families doing death-defying things for two hours and wrecking cities in the process.
 It’s like, oy!”

 Cameron has clearly backtracked on his comments by posting the photo for his followers, conceding to the worldwide popularity that is the Marvel Universe.